5 Innovative Discharge Planning Tips for Addiction Treatment Aftercare

 | Updated:

-Scientific American asks if rehabilitation successfully treats clients with Alcohol Use Disorder or other substance abuse.
-They arrive at a strong conclusion: yes, and the success of an individual’s addiction treatment program aftercare depends on the willingness of that individual to participate, including the strength of the plan set up in for aftercare discharge planning.
+Scientific American asks if rehabilitation successfully treats clients with Alcohol Use Disorder or other substance use disorders.
+They arrive at a strong conclusion: yes, and the success of an individual’s addiction treatment aftercare program depends on the willingness of that individual to participate, as well as including the strength of the discharge plan.

-Each person’s addiction treatment discharge plan after discharge varies depending on their specific needs.
-Certified interventionist, recovery coach, and managing principal of Life Assurance Recovery Services, John Roesch, helps clients plan their goals for sobriety and gives them the tools to achieve those goals amid their battle with substance abuse.
+Each person’s discharge plan varies depending on their specific needs.
+Certified interventionist, recovery coach, and Business Development Representative of Banyan Treatment Centers, John Roesch, helps clients establish recovery goals, and suggests the appropriate tools to achieve those goals amid their battle with substance abuse.

 5 Tips for Sustained Recovery After Rehab

-As clients prepare to rebuild their life, Roesch lays out a few critical components necessary to prepare for a smooth transition into recovery after rehabilitation in a facility.
+As clients prepare to rebuild their life, Roesch lays out a few critical components necessary for a smooth transition into recovery after completing inpatient or residential rehabilitation.

-According to Roesch, when undergoing treatment for Alcohol Use Disorder or substance abuse, many people experience a “treatment bubble.”
+According to Roesch, when undergoing treatment for Alcohol Use Disorder or Substance Use DIsorder, many people experience a “treatment bubble.”
 He names it a treatment bubble “because you’re just eating, drinking, and sleeping recovery treatment, and then you get discharged.
 Then you’re back with the people, places, and things in the environment that got you into detox or residential treatment program in the first place.”

-Finding safe housing after coming out of rehabilitation immediately post-discharge can help soften the culture shock that clients might experience, Improve mental health, and help them to keep following their discharge plan.
+Finding safe housing after completing inpatient treatment can help soften the feelings of uncertainty that clients might experience immediately post discharge.
+Securing a supportive living environment can improve their mental health, and help them stay committed to their discharge plan.

 Why Planning is Important